zpaulovics/datetimepicker-rails/README.md

 ### Features

-    - Setup the vendor directory (javascripts, stylesheets)
+    - Prepares the vendor directory (javascripts, stylesheets)
-    - Intall the custom fields for Simple Form
+    - Install the custom fields for Simple Form

 ### Installation